Git-Ech0/Lucid/README.txt

 This script uses Pollinations AI for its completely free AI powered capabilities.
 You can find out more at https://pollinations.ai/.

 Languages: JavaScript, HTML, and CSS.
-Project format: Browser Extension
+Project Format: Browser Extension
-Time to complete: 7.25 hours
+Time to Complete: 7.25 hours

+How to Install:
+Download as .zip -->
+Move the inner folder out next to the .zip and delete the .zip folder --> Navigate to chrome://extensions (or the same for your browser) --> Make sure developer mode is on: Click "load unpacked" --> Select the folder -->
+Done